 5.4.
 Storage-efficient versions.
-In situations where storage is at a premium, we can even avoid storing the reduced matrix $AB_j$ by sketching its columns sequentially and discarding them immediately after sketching.
-Once the estimated residual norm $\hat{r}{\text{est},j}$ is sufficiently small, we can construct the approximate solution by iteratively regenerating the columns of the reduced matrix $AB_j$ and linearly combining them on the fly.
-For some basis constructions (e.g., partial Arnoldi or Chebyshev), we only need to maintain a few columns of B and the j columns of $S(AB_j)$ .
-Unfortunately, this modification doubles the arithmetic cost associated with basis generation (matvecs plus orthogonalization).
-A similar technique was used in [54].
+In situations where storage is at a premium, we can avoid storing the reduced matrix $AB_j$ by sketching its columns sequentially and discarding (or warehousing) them right after sketching.
+Once the estimated residual norm $\hat{r}{\text{est},i}$ is sufficiently small, we construct the approximate solution by iteratively regenerating the columns of the reduced matrix $AB_j$ and linearly combining them on the fly.
+For some basis constructions (e.g., truncated Arnoldi or Chebyshev), we only need to maintain a few columns of B and the j columns of $S(AB_j)$ .
+Note that regenerating vectors doubles the arithmetic cost associated with basis formation.
+A similar technique was used in [71].